 Homelessness - Being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
 The DSL (and any deputies) are aware of contact details and referral routes in to the Local Housing Authority so they can raise/progress concerns at the earliest opportunity.
-Cumbria County Council have a list of contacts for local district council housing support.
+Cumberland Council have a list of contacts for housing support.